kman0001/tubesync-plex/README.md

 * Added `subtitles` option to extract and upload embedded subtitles to Plex.
 Default: `false`.
 * Supports multiple subtitle tracks and maps language codes to Plex-compatible ISO 639-1 codes.
 * Fully handles extraction failures: PGS/VobSub or other non-text subtitle tracks are ignored safely with warnings.
-* Added folder watching via `watchdog`, which can be enabled/disabled via `config.json`.
+* Added folder watching via `watchdog`, which can be enabled/disabled via `config.json` or `--disable-watchdog`.
-* Folder watching is automatically disabled when running via cron or using `--disable-watchdog`.
+* Folder watching is automatically disabled when running via cron.
 * Batch JSON to NFO converter included for `info.json` → `.nfo`.
 * Configurable threading and rate-limiting for Plex API requests to optimize performance.